inc2734/smart-custom-fields/readme.txt

 2. Post edit page.

 == Changelog ==

+= 1.6.2 =
+* Fixed a bug that sometimes can't get data when there are multiple Smart Custom Fields settings.

 = 1.6.1 =
 * Fixed a bug that custom field settings vanished when saved.